Super-Protocol/docs/docs/developers/marketplace_GUI/walkthrough.md

 ## 1. Introduction

-To better understand how Super Protocol works, let’s take a step-by-step walkthrough.
+To better understand how Super Protocol works, let’s take a step-by-step walkthrough through the Marketplace GUI.

-As an example we’ll deploy the [Super Chat](/developers/offers/superchat) app with Tunnels.
+As an example we’ll deploy the [Super Chat](/developers/offers/superchat) app with the tunnels.
 Please note that for this walkthrough we'll be using [Tunnels Provisioner](/developers/fundamentals/tunnels/provisioner) (Tunnels Launcher), which cuts a few corners in order to streamline the experience.
-For the full Tunnels deployment capabilities please refer to [this guide](/developers/deployment_guides/tunnels).
+For the full tunnels deployment capabilities please refer to [this guide](/developers/deployment_guides/tunnels).

+You might want to read up on the fundamental Super Protocol concepts - such as [offers](/developers/fundamentals/offers), [orders](/developers/fundamentals/orders), [requirements and configurations](/developers/fundamentals/slots), and [tunnels](/developers/fundamentals/tunnels) - in advance, or - just dive into it and figure it out as you go.
+Your choice.

+The main steps you need to take are inside the blue ribbons.
+There are many additional explanations for educational purposes, but the essential Marketplace GUI is as easy as a few clicks.

 Let's begin by going to the Marketplace GUI at [marketplace.superprotocol.com](https://marketplace.superprotocol.com/).
 At this point we assume that you have completed all the preliminary steps [here](/developers/marketplace/first-steps/).

-The main steps you need to take are inside the blue ribbons.
-There are many additional explanations for educational purposes, but the basic use of Marketplace is as easy as a few clicks.

 ## 2. Building the Order